EASTERN CONNECTICUT STATE UNIVERSITY VEHICLE REQUEST POLICY & PROCEDURES

 Failure to comply fully with this policy may result in loss of vehicle use privileges for the operator and the operator’s department.

-Please contact Scott Smith, University Vehicle Coordinator, with any questions by e-mail at email@example.com or at x54326.
+Please contact Scott Smith, University Vehicle Coordinator, with any questions by e-mail at firstname.lastname@example.org or at (860) 465-4326.

 - GENERAL USE - All use of Eastern and State of Connecticut vehicles is covered under the guidelines outlined in General Letter No. 115 (Revised 4/12) of the State of Connecticut’s Department of Administrative Services and Eastern Connecticut State University’s University & State Owned Vehicle Safe Driver Policy & Contract document.
 Link: http://das.ct.gov/images/1090/GL115rev2012.pdf